 2. Require a Minimum Amount for Credit Card Sales

-Federal law allows merchants to impose up to the minimum of $10 for credit card transactions; however, they must treat every card with the same considerations (so there is no minimum of $10 to use American Express, which has higher interchange rates, or the minimum is $5 to Visa).
+Federal law allows merchants to impose up to a minimum of $10 for credit card transactions.
+However, they must treat every card with the same considerations (so there is no minimum of $10 to use American Express, which has higher interchange rates.
+Or the minimum is $5 to Visa).
 Credit cards, however, could be restricted to different regulations, based on the issuer.
 So make sure to check with your payment processing to determine how much freedom you can have with making minimums.

 Email us anytime!